EM-87/RGBW-31/Documentation/Software.md

 ```
 ### Serial supresion:
-Serial console uses 45% of the sketch memory, so if you want to add mayor changes on an Atmega 328 without using USB functions supress it.
+Serial console uses 49% of the memory, so if you want to add mayor changes on an Atmega 328 without using USB functions supress it.

 ### EEPROM Maping:
 * 1 hr